-The consultant will coordinate with the Project Technical Officer and National Officers in the ILO Beirut Office and with relevant technical departments involved in the ILO Beirut Office and ILO Headquarters.
+The Service Provider will coordinate with the Project Technical Officer and National Officers in the ILO Beirut Office and with relevant technical departments involved in the ILO Beirut Office and ILO Headquarters.
+The service provider will designate a focal point from its side to manage the assignment.